Discover the ideal room temperature for your baby’s room to ensure your baby’s comfort. Get expert tips on creating a cozy sleep environment.

 If you happen to have moved into a house that already had a ceiling fan in the room that you wanted your child’s nursery to go, try and position the crib to where it’s not right under it.
 Ceiling fans are a great way to circulate air, but being that it can reduce the temperature in a room by as much as five degrees (or more), that can provide a draft that could eventually make your baby sick.

-Close the vents.
 If you do happen to decide to turn the thermostat in your house to where it’s below 68 degrees or above 72 degrees, it’s a good idea to close the vents in your child’s room.
 However, make sure there is a thermostat in there so that you can monitor the temperature.
-If it gets too warm, you can always slightly crack open a window.
+You can always slightly crack open a window if it gets too warm.
 If it’s too cold, a space heater for the floor.